Or How to spend 2 perfect days in Faro

 My first destination was Faro city.
 I had a direct flight from Bristol and arrived around 8 pm.
-There are a bus running all day long from Faro bus station to Faro beach and it stops at airport.
+There is a bus running all day long from Faro bus station to Faro beach and it stops at the airport.
 You can check the bus route and time schedule here https://www.proximo.pt/uploads/schedules/Linha_16_2.pdf

 It costs just 2.35€ for a single ticket.
-Also you can take a taxi or, I saw that there is a car rental outside the airport so you can do that.
-I’m not driving (yet) so I took the cheapest and best option.
-So there are a lot of options to get from airport to the city center.
+Also, you can take a taxi or, I saw that there is a car rental outside the airport so you can do that.
+I’m not driving (yet) so I took the cheapest and best option for me, but there are many ways you can get from the airport to the city centre.